OWASP/www-project-threat-dragon/docs-2/usage/install/docker.md

 ### Running the application

-Once your environment variables are set up, you can either build the image yourself or pull from Dockerhub.
+Once your environment variables are set up, you can either build the image yourself or pull from dockerhub.

 #### Building